 If you don’t know how to type, learn as soon as possible.
 You’ll be writing research papers, academic essays, and a variety of different type of formal letters (eg, student loan appeals, letters to your landlord, emails to your professors or department heads).
 Even if you’re studying to be a sports coach, you’ll need to know how to type.

-Research how to get involved in college groups and clubs
+6. Research college groups and clubs

 In 10 Ways to Prepare for Your Freshman Year of College, Travis Mitchell encourages students to prep for college by researching how to get involved.
 “College provides a number of opportunities for students to explore existing interests or embark on new hobbies,” he writes.
 “Whether it’s playing sports, joining a musical ensemble or getting involved in social issues, many schools make it easy to get involved.”